MaciejNowicki/ParallelSys/README.md

 	a.
 Paging?
 	b.
 Virtual memory?
 	c.
 Swapping?
 	Outline the implementation for each case.
-Al 3 techniques can be combined.
+All 3 techniques can be combined.
 	Outline how this can be done.